 Program for children 6 – 9 years:

-Creative Circus – Experienced circus performers, Franca Stadler and Emily Ross, will get you balancing, tumbling, and experimenting with aerial tricks.
-(Tuesday – Thursday).
+Creative Circus – Experienced circus performers, Franca Stadler and Jenny McLeod, will get you balancing, tumbling, and undertaking aerial tricks.

 Program for children 10 – 12 years:

 Children participate in one-day intensives in these School Holiday Workshops.

 Street Art – Thai Style – Explore street art with respected artist Bundit Puangthong, whose masterful work fuses his traditional Thai art with a contemporary based arts practice.
 You’ll be supported to own create your own stencil art works and develop your own expression and style.

 Abstract Animation – Explore the digital and surreal world of stop motion animation with media artist David Pennay.
 Delve into your imagination and create your own abstract animation to upload onto youtube.

 Intro to Machine Knitting – Create your own winter wooly with 2 wonderful and admired artisans Lorena from Lore Lore.
 You’ll get an overview of the knitting process and even have a go of a retro machine knitter.
 Walk away with your very own beanie or scarf created all in this one session!

 Want to know some more about the artists?

 David is local animator who runs 3 Hand Studios, a stop-motion animation studio based in Footscray.
 Along with 2D and stop motion animation David has over 5 years experience as an Educator from university level all the way to working with primary school students.